dhaval201279/dhaval-shah.com/content/post/2026-07-15-sre-ai-augmented.md

 The lower environment result - **50% improvement in allocation failures**, **84% improvement in max pause** - was real.
 It just wasn't measuring the right thing under the right conditions.
 Nobody asked: "Under what heap occupancy level does this fix break?
 Does our lower environment reach that occupancy level?"

-That question wasn't obvious to ask in the moment.
+That question wasn't obvious to ask in that moment.
 It's the kind of question that belongs on a checklist before any fix goes from staging to production.

 **Point 3 — the parameter value was borrowed, not derived.**